kretmatt/SFR_StockData/README.md

 ## Analyze how brokers, partitions, replicas & in.sync.replica configuration are related

 Brokers: Kafka can be "distributed" across multiple nodes, also called brokers, to allow for easier scaling and to increase reliability of Kafka itself.
+Multiple brokers working together are often called a Kafka cluster.

 Partitioning: A Kafka topic itself is a collection of messages with a unique name.
 Those topics can be split into smaller subsets, called partitions, to allow for multiple producers & consumers (due to concurrent access to the subsets on different brokers).